ashish0kumar/Minimalist-C/donut/README.md

 ./donut
 ```

-## 🗒️ Notes
+## Notes

-- The program is designed to be run in a terminal that supports ANSI escape codes for clearing the screen and repositioning the cursor.
+- The program is designed to be run in a terminal that supports `ANSI` escape codes for clearing the screen and repositioning the cursor.

 - The code avoids floating-point operations by relying on fixed-point arithmetic for efficiency.